 The Collaboration track is appropriate for multi-lab, cross-institutional collaborative projects.
 The total budget is up to $750,000 per lab, for up to four (4) labs, over a period of up to three (3) years.
 Collaborative proposals should be built around transdisciplinary teams tackling a critical issue in the neurobehavioral differences of autism, with clear translational implications.
 Collaborations among different institutions are strongly encouraged.
 SFARI will consider funding a limited number of Collaboration proposals.
 As such, the proposal must provide a strong rationale for how synergies across multiple disciplines will be leveraged.

-To be eligible, all applicants and key collaborators must hold a PhD, MD, or equivalent degree and have a faculty position at a college, university, medical school, or other research facilities.
-Applications may be submitted by domestic and foreign nonprofit organizations; public and private institutions, such as colleges, universities, hospitals, laboratories, and units of state and local government; and eligible agencies of the federal government.
+All applicants and key collaborators must hold a Ph.D., M.D. or equivalent degree and have a faculty position or the equivalent at a college, university, medical school or other research facility.
+Applications may be submitted by domestic and foreign nonprofit organizations; public and private institutions, such as colleges, universities, hospitals, laboratories and units of state and local government; and eligible agencies of the federal government.
 There are no citizenship or country requirements.

 Applications selected for funding will be announced in late August 2023, with funding expected to begin in fall/winter of 2023.